Using Cybersecuirty Key Performance Indicators (KPIs) to Generate Results

 If your company doesn’t comply with current cybersecurity regulations, you could incur more risks and costs in case of a cyber-attack.
 However, this metric isn’t as obvious as it seems.
 You need to score your compliance against every regulatory requirement and map the risks for every failed compliance.
 This will help your team prioritize and secure the critical systems rather than taking shortcuts to satisfy the regulatory requirements.

-Take Action Today for Cybersecurity KPIs
+Take Action Today for Cybersecurity Key Performance Indicators (KPIs)

 Besides the KPIs identified above, the other common ones include company vs. peer performance, access management, patching cadence, intrusion attempts, vulnerability scans, etc. The list of cybersecurity risk management is endless, so you want to carefully select those that will yield valuable insights to aid with your cybersecurity strategies.